toralf/torutils/README.md

 sudo ./ipv4-rules.sh update
 ```

-If the parsing of the Tor config (line [168](ipv4-rules.sh#L168)) doesn't work for you then:
+If the parsing of the Tor config (line [170](ipv4-rules.sh#L170)) doesn't work for you then:

-1. define the local running relay(s) space separated at the command line after the keyword `start`, eg.:
+1. define the local running relay(s) at the command line after the keyword `start`, e.g.:

    ```bash
    sudo ./ipv4-rules.sh start 1.2.3.4:443 5.6.7.8:9001
    ```

-   (command line overrules environment)
+   (command line values overwrite environment values)

 1. -or- define them within the environment, eg.: